 They are also involved with those patients who have existing care provision under Bolton Council’s Adult and Community Services and may require a reassessment of their social care needs due to a health change.
 This could involve joint working and liaison with other social workers, district nurses, care agencies, Macmillan nurses and other providers of care.

 The social workers will provide information and signposting to patients and carers and discuss their support and services under the Social Care Act 2014.
-This could include information on personal budgets, direct payments, residential and nursing home care, community activities and welfare rights.
+This could include information on how social and health care is funded (including personal budgets/direct payments), residential and nursing home care, community activities and welfare rights.